 Grant Application Guidelines

-The Cultural Affairs Fund description states that it “shall be used to make available to members of the campus community cultural experiences which supplement the regular academic programs of the University of Maine” and that “all events sponsored by these funds should be open to the general University community.”
+The Cultural Affairs Fund is to be used to make available to members of the campus community cultural experiences which supplement the regular academic programs of the University of Maine.
+All events sponsored by these funds should be open to the general University community.

 To be considered for funding, applicants must submit an application and budget via the Grant Application Form (accessed at the link above) before the application deadline.
 Grant application deadlines fall on the last Monday of September, November, January, and March.